natancox/stardog-docs/src/docs/clojure.html.md

 the Stardog database.
 Over time, other parts of the Stardog API will be appropriately wrapped with Clojure functions and idiomatic Clojure data structures.

-For the first release, Stardog-clj provides the following features:
+Stardog-clj provides the following features:

 1. Specification based descriptions for connections, and corresponding "connection" and "with-connection-pool" functions and macros
-2. Functions for query, ask, graph, and update to execute SELECT< ASK, CONSTRUCT, and SPARQL-Update queries respectively
+2. Functions for query, ask, graph, and update to execute SELECT, ASK, CONSTRUCT, and SPARQL-Update queries respectively
 3. Functions for insert and remove, for orchestrating the Adder and Remover APIs in SNARL
 4. Macros for resource handling, including with-connection-tx, with-connnection-pool, and with-transaction
 5. Support for programming Stardog applications with either the connection pool or direct handling of the connection